y-scope/clp-ffi-py/README.md

 Note:

 - Python 3.7 or higher is required.
-- Only Linux and macOS are supported at present.
+- Tested on Linux, macOS and Windows.

 To install an older version or download the prebuilt `whl` package, check the project homepage on PyPI [here][16].